Austin Peay State University Scholarships (2025–2026)

 Do I have to apply for these discounts?

-The Out-of-State Scholarship is automatic with admission.
-ACM requires an application through your home state’s SREB office, and military waivers need documentation.
+The Out-of-State Scholarship is automatic upon admission.
+ACM requires certification through your state’s SREB office, and military waivers require proof of active-duty orders or dependent status.

 ✅ Automatic Merit Scholarships